-Celebrating almost 40 years of services
+Celebrating 40 years of services

 In 1980 the Centre became independent from the refuge and became known as the Asian Women's Resource Centre in its own right.
-Through the premises originally based near Harlesden Station the AWRC provided advice, support and information on various issues such as; immigration, nationality, advice on domestic violence and Gujarati classes.
-Several funding applications were made by the AWRC, and eventually a successful funding proposal for premises was submitted to Harlesden City Challenge board.
-We are now based at 108 Craven Park, Harlesden, a three storey building which was leased to the organisation for 120 years in 1997.
+Through the premises originally based near Harlesden Station the Asian Women's Resource Centre (AWRC) provided advice, support and information on various issues such as; immigration, nationality, advice on domestic violence and Gujarati classes.
+Several funding applications were made by the Asian Women's Resource Centre, and eventually a successful funding proposal for premises was submitted to Harlesden City Challenge board.
+We are now based at 108 Craven Park, Harlesden, a three-storey building which was leased to the organisation for 120 years in 1997.

-Whereby the service for the AWRC were primarily for South Asian Women residing in Brent.
-We have now grown and work in partnership with other organisations to provide a Pan-London service to women in 11 London Boroughs.
+Whereby the service for the Asian Women's Resource Centre were primarily for South Asian Women residing in Brent over the years we have grown working in partnership with other organisations to provide a Pan-London service to women.
 Over the years our services have evolved to continue offering services to women who have been affected by domestic abuse and harmful practices.
-We support women who have experienced domestic abuse as well as harmful practices and have a young women's caseworker who specialises in offering support to women aged 18 - 30 years.
-We have a diverse BME staff who are able to offer services in 10 different languages.
+We support women who have experienced domestic abuse as well as harmful practices and so called 'honour based' abuse.
+We have a diverse Black, Minoritized, Ethnic (BME) staff who are able to offer services in over 20 different languages.

-All the work that we do and the sustainability of our services rely on the support of donations to our service.
+All the work that we do, and the sustainability of our services rely on the support of donations to our service.